veit/python-basics-tutorial/docs/test/pytest/config.rst

        ├── conftest.py
        └── test_….py

-In the case of the ``items`` project that we have used for testing so far, there is a :file:`pyproject.toml` file and a :file:`tests` directory at the top level.
+In the case of the ``tasks`` project that we have used for testing so far, there is a :file:`pyproject.toml` file and a :file:`tests` directory at the top level.
 We will refer to this structure when we talk about the various files in the rest of this section.